Denatle/Windy31PreviewGen/README.md

  - `windy_path` - AbsPath to windy.png
  - `path_to` - AbsPath to output folder
  - `offset` - size offset, default 10.
-If you see clipping or windy is too small, then crank it up
+If you see clipping or windy is too small crank it up
  - `random_rotate` - random rotation in degrees, default 5
  - `size` - size adaptation divider.
-If windy is too thin, reduce
+Reduce if windy is too thin
 #### Requirements (not necessary for binary):
  - `python 3.11`
  - `pillow`